Tainted\\Coders

 Gamepad events

-We have gamepad specific events we can read such as when a player connects their controller or presses a button:
+We have gamepad specific messages we can read such as when a player connects their controller or presses a button:

 /// Detect connection, axis, and button changes individually